kauralasoo/MTAT.03.239_Bioinformatics/RNA-seq_alignment.md

 	zcat data/fikt_A.1.fastq.gz | wc -l

 ### Align with HISAT2
-Now, let's align all of the reads in these two files using
+Now, let's align all of the reads in these two files to the reference genome using HISAT2.
+We will need the index file that

 	hisat2 -x annotations/hisat2_index/hisat2_index -1 data/fikt_A.1.fastq.gz -2 data/fikt_A.2.fastq.gz | samtools view -Sb > results/fikt_A.bam